AlexanderAberg/the-fancy-cinema-castle/README.md

 - Flowchart - Lucid Charts
 - Favicons - Icon from Freepik and generated with Favicon.io
 - Mockup - Generated at amiresponsive
-- Google Devtools to check responsiveness and to check Lighthouse for Accessibility
+- Google Devtools - to check responsiveness and to check Lighthouse for Accessibility
-- GitHub for storing the project and to get to the deployed version
+- GitHub - for storing the project and to get to the deployed version, also for User Stories with Kanban
 - Heroku - For deploying the project
 - Gitpod and Visual Studio Code for project development